nikersch/speedchallenge/README.md

-Welcome to the comma.ai Programming Challenge!
+Welcome to your Programming Challenge!
 ======

 Your goal is to predict the speed of a car from a video.